-5 The IEC is the world's leading organization involved in preparing and publishing International Standards for all electrical, electronic and related technologies.
+The IEC is the world's leading organization involved in preparing and publishing International Standards for all electrical, electronic and related technologies.
 The standards cover a vast range of technologies, including power generation, transmission and distribution to home appliances and office equipment, semiconductors, fibre optics, batteries, and medical devices to mention just a few.
 Many, if not all, of the markets involved are global.
-Within the EU CENELEC is the parallel standards organization and in practice adopts many IEC standards and harmonises them within the European context.
+Within the EU CENELEC is the parallel standards organization and in practice adopts many IEC

-6 The complete list of harmonised standards is available at http://ec.europa.eu/enterprise/policies/european-standards/harmonised-standards/medical-devices/index_en.htm.
+The complete list of harmonised standards is available at http://ec.europa.eu/enterprise/policies/european-standards/harmonised-standards/medical-devices/index\en.htm.